jeffreykegler/hoonlint/misc/whitespace.md

   with the above rules.

-This "free" definition is both more liberal and more restrictive than these conventions.
+This "free" definition is both more liberal and more restrictive than these conventions given in the "Details" section.
-These conventions followed the `arvo/` corpus in allowing battery arms to be curried, while the free definition bans this practice.
+The "Details" conventions followed the `arvo/` corpus in allowing battery arms to be curried, while the free definition bans this practice.
 On the other hand,
-these conventions restricted currying to the sources and targets actually exemplified in the `arvo/` corpus, while this free definition allows source-target pairs for which no example exists in the corpus.
+the "Details" conventions restricted currying to the sources and targets actually exemplified in the `arvo/` corpus, while this free definition allows source-target pairs for which no example exists in the corpus.